-RMs are collected over a series of selected sites organised through international research networks (such as SurfRad, AERONET, FluxNet, NEON, IMAGES, ARM, BSRN, TERN, OZFlux, USRCN …).
-Please, click here to obtain more details on the list of RMs available.
+1. Collection of multi-year ground-based observations of high relevance for the understanding of land surface processes from existing global networks.
+This ground-based observations (Reference Measurements;RMs) will be collected over a series of selected sites organized through international research networks (such as SurfRad, AERONET, FluxNet, NEON, ARM, BSRN, TERN, OZFlux, USRCN …).
+Please, click here to access more details on the list of RMs available.
+In the the first stage of the project, about 50 core validation sites will be considered.

 Overview of Copernicus Program

-Copernicus is served by a set of dedicated satellites, the Sentinel series, as well as by contributing external missions providing complementary observation capacity.
+Copernicus is served by a set of dedicated satellites, the Sentinel series, as well as by contributing external missions providing complementary observation capacity (ex SPOT-GVT, Proba-V, MSG, GOES, MTSAT/Himawari, METOP/ASCAT …).
 Additionally, Copernicus ingests information from in situ systems operating on the ground, at sea or in the air.

 Copernicus information services are freely and openly provided to their users.
 They are accessed through dedicated data portals for the individual thematic areas.

-Copernicus Global Land Service, surface albedo (product ALB BHV V1, resolution 1 km) in the Harz area (NE Germany) for 13 May 2014.
-Very low albedo values in the forested mountaineous areas contrast with high albedo values in the crop growing areas further North.
+Copernicus Global Land Service, Surface Albedo (CGLS product ALB BHV V1, resolution 1 km) in the Harz area (Northern Germany) from 13.
+May 2014.
+Very low albedo values in the forested areas of the Harz mountain contrast with high albedo values in the crop growing areas further North.
 Source: http://viewer.globalland.vgt.vito.be/viewer/

 The GBOV service is developed, operated and maintained by ACRI-ST with the support of Expert Support Laboratories :